RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/classes.md

 RXU is a work-in-progress.
 Its goal is to produce a proof-of-concept implementation of Unicode-enabled Rexx, limited to what has been informally called "stage 1" Unicode in some circles, namely:

-* RXU is _Classic Rexx-first_.
-This means that its priority is to first define a procedural implementation of Unicode Rexx.
-This will be done by (a) extending the base string type to support a _polymorphic_ system, in which three different string types are supported, BYTES, CODEPOINTS and TEXT; the study of these three types will be the subject matter of this document. (b) _Extending the semantics_ of the existing built-in functions (BIFs) to work with Unicode string types, and: (c) _Defining new BIFs_, necessary for Unicode.
+* The RXU project is _Classic Rexx-first_.
+This means that its priority is to first _define a procedural implementation of Unicode Rexx_.
+This will be achieved by (a) extending the base string type to support a _polymorphic_ system, in which three different types are supported, BYTES, CODEPOINTS and TEXT (the study of these three types will be the subject matter of this document). (b) _Extending the semantics_ of the existing built-in functions (BIFs) to work with Unicode string types, and: (c) _Defining new BIFs_, necessary for Unicode.
 A classic Rexx implementation, like Regina or BRexx, could be extended, if desided, following the RXU definitions, to produce a Unicode-enabled classic Rexx interpreter.
 * RXU is procedural-first in its _definitions_, but object-oriented in its _implementation_.
-This means that (a) we work in ooRexx, which is object-oriented, but specially that (b) our implementation uses classes to achieve its effects.
-We want to stress the fact that our definitions are still procedural, i.e., that one could write a new, different, implementation, to produce a Unicode-enabled classic Rexx interpreter.
+This means that (a) RXU is implemented in ooRexx, which is object-oriented, but specially that (b) our implementation uses _a set of ooRexx classes_.
+Regardless of the implementation details, our definitions are still procedural: one could write a new, different, implementation, to produce a Unicode-enabled classic Rexx interpreter implementing the same definitions.
+* Our purpose is to be able to _manage Unicode strings_, i.e., read and write Unicode strings, compare and sort them, test them for (in)equality, break them into smaller components, etc. This is what we call "stage 1" Unicode.
+Other Unicode extensions, like allowing Unicode identifiers in Rexx programs, are considered "stage 2" (or of a later stage), and are not part of the present effort.
+* The _classes_ used in the _implementation_ of RXU are, by themselves, an implementation of a Unicode-extended object-oriented Rexx (ooRexx), which is a strict superset of the procedurally defined extensions.

 ## A non-object oriented presentation of the classes